akshatgoel92/welfare-monitor/docs/README.md

 * **insert_data**:  This function prepares a string SQL statement to insert data into the MySQL database.
 The SQL statement is based on the value of the variable **unique** which is 1 if the table that the data is going to be written to has to satisfy a uniqueness constraint and 0 otherwise.

+### errors.py

+This is a generic error-handling script.
+It takes the error messages in **error_messages.json** and sends an email to the team with the relevant error message.
+It is called by other scripts in the repository whenever a particular error happens.

 ### backend

 #### db/schema.py